 Here’s how it works:

-• Teams also get their own reports, empowering them to work on their own challenges without a need for top-down intervention.
+- Each team and leader gets their own report with tailored action recommendations and discussion tips, empowering them to work on their own challenges without a need for top-down intervention.

 With a proper real-time overview of the company’s structures including how information and influence flow through the organization, leaders can proactively locate the biggest risks of turnover contagion and take preemptive steps.
 These can include helping replace lost connections, addressing confusions or frustrating changes in responsibilities, as well as putting more effort into retaining employees that are crucial for effective collaboration.